Programs

 HEITHOFF-BRODY HIGH SCHOOL SUMMER SCHOLARS

-Every summer, the Salk Institute accepts a small group of high school students to work in a lab side-by-side with Salk scientists on cutting-edge research.
-During the paid internship students will spend most of their time in the lab with their mentor while also being expected to participate in seminars, workshops, data analysis projects and other enrichment activities.
-At the end of the eight-week program, students present their research projects to their mentors, lab peers and families.
-At the end of the program, students will present their research projects to an audience of their mentors, lab members and families.
+Every summer, the Salk Institute accepts a group of high school students to work in a lab side-by-side with Salk scientists on cutting-edge research.
+During the 8-week paid internship students will work in the lab with their mentor while also being expected to participate in seminars, workshops, biotech site visits, and other enrichment activities.
+At the end of the program, students present their research projects to their mentors, lab peers and families.

-The Heithoff-Brody Scholars Program at the Salk Institute is open to students 16 years and older who reside and attend school in San Diego County.
-The application is now closed.
+This program is open to students 16 years and older who reside and attend school in San Diego County.

 ELLEN POTTER RESEARCH CONNECTIONS FOR TEACHERS SYMPOSIUM

-Please click here to view the recording from the October 2020 seminar.
+Please click here to view the recording from the March 2024 and the October 2020 seminars.

 Once a year, the Salk Institute opens its doors to hundreds of students and their teachers for an extraordinary day designed to ignite interest in life sciences and illuminate the pathways to scientific research careers.
 The event features Salk scientists sharing stories of their work life, lab tours and the opportunity to participate in current scientific experiments.